wp-plugins/html-cleanup/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.2.2 =
-HTML Cleanup is now compatible with versions of PHP prior to v5.3.
+HTML Cleanup now no longer causes PHP to generate a notice regarding an undefined index.